rylatorr/meraki-ise/README.md

 ```
 Enter the key's password to unlock and decrypt the key.
 Keep the key safe.

 You will place the certificate and key files in the app config directory.
+They are referenced in
+config.yaml as pxgrid_client_cert, pxgrid_client_key and pxgrid_ca_cert.

 ## Config.yaml
 In the Meraki section, an API key with Org RW is needed.
 It is recommended that a dedicated service